DynamicWhiteHat/AI-Portfolio-Maker/README.md

+IMPORTANT: Make sure to allow pop-ups in your browser, otherwise it doesn't work right

 This is a simple AI portfolio creator powered by models from GROQ AI.

 Uses some information provided by the user to create a simple portfolio.